stigwue/iriki/README.md

 * Add user and user_group authentication to existing everyone authentication.

-* Make code self-document using parsable comments.
+* Make code self-document using parsable comments (via Doxygen).

 * Specify HTTP request per request, handle PUT and DELETE methods.

-* Add MySQL support via RedbeanPHP (?).
+* Add new Mongo and MySQL support via RedbeanPHP (?).

 * Build in inter-operability (app.json should hold an array of apps, callable via config/code).

-* Rewrite in PHP7.
+* Rewrite in PHP7 and or Python.